 Bilbao is easy to visit in a day but I recommend you stay at least one night in the city.
 One of the things I like most about Bilbao is the nightlife and restaurants where you can eat the famous Pichos until they burst.

 Our tour starts from the Cathedral of Santiago de Bilbao, and a visit to the Ribera market, I always find it interesting to visit them.
 We move towards the north of the city Azkuna Zentroa, it is an old warehouse, transformed into a recreational and cultural center.

 We go to the museum area, passing by Chavarri Palace, and arrive at the Bilbao fine arts museum.
 This area is very green, there are parks where you can stop for a break.
-Then we go to the Guggenheim Museum, entrances and timetables.
+Then we go to the Guggenheim Museum.
 Famous design by Frank Gehry, the same architect of the Marques de Riscal hotel, read here!

 The upper part of Bilbao is really worth it, cross the Zubizuri bridge and go to get the Archanda Cable Railway.
 Tickets can be purchased at the up and down stations for € 1.75 or € 3.25 per round-trip ticket.
 Archanda is a tourist attraction, very popular with those who want to admire the panoramic views of the city.
 Enjoy the green spaces, play sports and visit the top gastronomic offer.

 AROUND THE CITY: LA RIOJA